***I’m currently on vacation in Corsica and this is a guest post from one of my readers. Thanks for checking it out & see you soon!***

 Probably not.
 So before you join a Facebook group, or post on a forum, go over your privacy settings.
 Check to see how much information someone can glean about you from your profile, and change your settings accordingly.
 If you’re signing up to a forum, Google the username you’re about to put in.
 You might find that you once used the same one to sign up to a parenting site, or a site for people who had a certain health condition, or that searching for the username uncovers some other aspect of your life that you wouldn’t want to share with a stranger.

-Another good thing to do if you’re joining a lot of different websites is to set up a secondary email account.
+So if you want to know how to stay safe online, another good thing to do if you’re joining a lot of different websites is to set up a secondary email account.
 You can make the messages get automatically forwarded into your main account, so you don’t have to worry about missing an important update, but it adds an extra level of security and means that if that address is somehow compromised, it doesn’t affect your primary account.

 Scar is a digital forensic investigator and academic who travels a lot.
 She specialises in child protection, counter terror and psychology, and her job takes her all over the world.
 You can keep up with Scar’s adventures on her blog, scarscarscar.com.